dis-moi/extension/README.md

 The **Dismoi** extension requires the following permissions :

-- `activeTab` The extension is able to follow your navigation on the active tab, when you browse to a new `URL` you may receive a new information.
 - `storage` The extension use the [`sync` storage area](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/sync) to store and sync across browser instance the following informations :
   - `prefs` The contributions you dismissed, disliked, liked, read.
 Also if you accepted the :fr: [Term of Service](https://www.dismoi.io/cgu/).
   - `subscriptions` Which contributors you are following.